annelaure-blog/technicalwriting/learning-journal.markdown

 - Learning DITA free courses on [LearningDITA.com](https://learningdita.com/available-courses/)

 #### 2. [Course 2 : The Art of API Documentation](https://www.udemy.com/course/the-art-of-api-documentation/learn/lecture/4207186#overview)

 This course can be found on Udemy here.
 It is given by Peter Gruenbaum, President, SDK Bridge.
+It is the 3 out of 3 courses about API documentation.
+See also, intro video : ["What is a REST API ?"](https://www.youtube.com/watch?v=lsMQRaeKNDk&ab_channel=IBMTechnology)

 ##### Introduction